 Pro-Vitamin B5: If you see pantothenic acid on the ingredients list, be prepared to absorb the benefits—pun intended.
 "Pantothenic is simply a form of Vitamin B5," according to Dr. Nazarian.
-"When used topically it can offset some of the drying effects by cleansers, and help maintain the integrity of the skin barrier."
+She explains that, when used topically, it can offset some of the drying effects by cleansers and help maintain the integrity of the skin barrier.

 Rose water: Rose water has been a beauty staple in cultures around the world for centuries.
 The benefits include balancing and hydrating the skin; it's also soothing, thanks to its anti-inflammatory properties.